Holly (Red Dwarf): Appearance

 Holly is an "intelligent" computer.
 Holly's user interface appears on ship screens as a disembodied human head on a black background, and can also be downloaded into a watch worn by Lister, Kryten's chest display, and on a motorcycle speedometer when the crew visited Waxworld.
-In Series I his face appears pixelated, but this idea was dropped in Series II.
-As a male, Holly appears to be approximately 50 years old and has receding brown hair.
+In Series I his face appears pixelated on a blue background, but this idea was dropped from Series II.
+As a male, Holly initially appears to be approximately 50 years old and has receding brown hair.

-After meeting his female counterpart, Hilly, in the series 2 episode Parallel Universe he fell so madly in love with her that he had a "computer sex change" and based his new face on hers.
-As a female, Holly appears to be approximately 30 years old and has shoulder-length blonde hair and red lipstick.
+After meeting his female counterpart, Hilly, in the series II episode "Parallel Universe", Holly adopted Hilly's likeness due to falling in love with Hilly and adopting her persona.
+This was explained in a tongue-in-cheek text crawl shown at the beginning of the broadcast version of the first episode of Series III ("Backwards"), to hand-wave changes to the ship, crew, and other details.

+In reality, the switch from Norman Lovett to Hattie Hayridge as Holly came down to practical and production decisions.
+Norman Lovett left the show after Series II due to dissatisfaction with how production was handled.
+Hattie Hayridge, who had already appeared as Hilly in the "Parallel Universe" episode, was brought on as the new Holly.

 In series VII–VIII, the upgraded male version of Holly appears to be around 60 years old with receding grey hair and a bald patch.

-In 'Skipper', the final episode of Series XII, Holly re-appears in a brief appearance when Rimmer travels to a point in time where the crew are about to be killed by the radiation leak as demonstrated in The End.
+In "Skipper", the final episode of Series XII, Holly re-appears in a brief appearance when Rimmer travels to a point in time where the crew are about to be killed by the radiation leak as demonstrated in "The End".
 He appears to be approximately 70 years old, has less hair than his previous appearances and that hair has become more grey.